geoctrl/babel-plugin-css-to-module/README.md

 ### Description

 A babel plugin that transforms css into css-modules using tagged template literals.
-The output is an raw string of data which is parsed using either the react hook [use-inline-css-modules]() or any other custom template literal tag.
+The output is a raw string of data which is parsed using either the react hook [use-inline-css-modules]() or any other custom template literal tag.